blukii/Developers/blukiiHub/configuration_en.md

 ## Call the configuration interface

 Currently is no configuration interface available.
 This will be delivered soon.
-If you want to configure something, please call 077729/888-4220.
+If you want to configure something, please contact suppor†@blukii.com .

 ## Configuration